 - Extensive blog section can be complicated to navigate.

 GreatCall is all about people, both their service technicians and their customers.
-With no contracts or cancellation fees, you can try them today with really no risk.
-All support agents are U.S. based and extensively trained in emergency response.
+With no contracts or cancellation fees, you can try them today without any risk.
+All support agents are U.S. based and extensively trained in emergency response procedures.